MITHRAN-BALACHANDER/ApproveX/README.md

-# Student On Duty Request System
+# Student On Duty Request and Leave Request System

 A full-stack MERN application for managing student on-duty requests with file uploads and status tracking.